 But do you actually have space to create a business that thrives?

-By space I mean – mental, physical, emotional, financial etc. – just space in your life.
+By creating space I mean – mental, physical, emotional, financial etc. – just space in your life.

-You’re probably already really conscious of where you choose to place your focus, to spend your time, and spend your money and your energy.
+You’re probably already really conscious of where you choose to place your focus.
+Like where to spend your time, your money and your energy.

 These are all super limited resources.
-So for me to say ‘hey you should do this new thing and build this new income stream and just do that’ would be just pointless because, you never seem to have enough time anyway right?!
+So for me to say ‘hey you should do this new thing and build this new income stream and just do that” would be just pointless.
+That is to say, you never seem to have enough time anyway right?!

 You never have enough time, money, energy, focus.
 All of that stuff is so limited.

 This podcast is about creating healthy wealth in motherhood.
-So what we want to address here, is how do you actually build this new business venture, this new income stream, or however you choose to improve your family’s wealth in the future – how do you do that in a healthy way when you’re already operating at 110% plus?
+So what we want to address here, is how do you actually build this new business venture, this new income stream, or however you choose to improve your family’s wealth in the future?
+More importantly, how do you do that in a healthy way when you’re already operating at 110% plus?

 This is where I’d like to introduce an analogy.
 I’m a coach so I love analogies!
 Don’t worry, it’s not going to be super abstract for the entire podcast, we will go practical on this.